edwardean/bahamut/README.md

 #### What's left for 1.0

-- Add track scroller to video window
+- Make video window's track scroller auto-hide
 - Add stuff to status menu?

 #### To do after 1.0